ownpass/api-server/README.md

 If you discover any security related issues, please email :author_email instead of using the issue tracker.

+## Community

+You can find us on IRC.
+We're on the Freenode network in the channel #ownpass.

 ## License

 All rights reserved.
 The application is free to use but the rights of the source code are with the OwnPass team.